-In some cases, expectation alone can affect major price movements.
+In some cases, expectations alone can affect major price movements.
 There are events that create a buzz, thereby causing major transactions and heavy traffic in pips as a result.
-Major events can be reports on employment or central bank’s’ announcements concerning the interest rate for example.
+Major events can be reports on employment or central banks’ announcements concerning the interest rate, for example.
 Expectations alone might cause tens of pips to move, even up to 100 pips, all prior to the actual event!
 The reason for this is that many traders and speculators prepare themselves just before the coming event.
 (Assume that the event presents a totally different than expected scenario, the reaction would be a drastic price reversal, which in fact creates another fantastic opportunity to get into session and open a position).

 Consensus System – Before every major event, all kinds of professional analyses forecast the results.
 The majority of them come to a decision and a consensus is created.
 The heavy players do not wait for the actual results.
 They start buying or selling.
 So, large transactions start just before release, and obviously before the small “fishes” get into the market.
 The effect of the Consensus is that if the results match expectations, we are not really going to see a high volume of transactions because they have been already made.

 But!
 If we witness a surprising announcement, for better or worse, we should expect a massive rally!
 Why?
-Because all major players are in hurry to fix their previous moves!
+Because all major players are in a hurry to fix their previous moves!
 Here is a great opportunity to make some money!
 That is what the Consensus System is all about.